usgs/nccv_code_examples/README.md

 work in previous versions of Adobe Flex.
 A live version of this example can be found at: http://regclim.coas.oregonstate.edu/nccv_examples

-Java Filter for caching maps with Memcached
+Java Filter for caching maps with Memcached<br/>
 The final example includes the Java source code for a web application filter that is added to the Thredds software stack to intercept and cache maps using memcached (http://memcached.org).
 To run this example you need to install the memcached